- Copywriting Services

 A website crafted by a professional copywriter and web designer will give you credibility in the eyes of prospective clients.
 When people search the web, they’re seeking a solution to a problem they have.

-To be that solution, your copy needs to tell the world who you are and what special gifts you bring to the table.
+To be that solution, your copy needs to tell the world who you are and what special gifts you bring to the table as a professional coach.

 A well-written website should differentiate you from competitor consultants.
 It should present your credentials and your coaching or training philosophy.

 By explaining what you do best, you’ll attract prospects who are a good fit for your services.
-And you’ll also make your current customers aware of the full range of your capabilities.
+Your website can also make your current customers aware of the full range of your capabilities.

-You already know you can service these people by using Skype or a similar service, further supported by phone and email.
-So why not broaden your horizon?
+You already know you can service these people by using Zoom or a similar video conferencing service, further supported by phone and email.
+So why not broaden your horizon to include global markets?

-Corporate trainers and professional speakers fall into this category as well.
-No matter where your teaching talents lie, a well-written and well-designed website can give you the global exposure you need to take your coaching/consulting business to the next level.
+No matter where your coaching talents lie, a well-written and well-designed website can give you the global exposure you need to take your coaching/consulting business to the next level.

-One of the reasons many coaches choose to work with a professional copywriter is to succeed with SEO.
+One of the reasons many professional coaches choose to work with a professional copywriter is to succeed with SEO.
 SEO stands for Search Engine Optimization.
-If you want people to find your website, you need to write your content in a way that Google will favor your site in search results.
+If you want people to find your website, you need to write your content in a way that allows Google to favor your site in search results.

 What should you put on your website?
 The best copy is written from the reader’s viewpoint.
 It answers the question on every visitor’s mind, “What’s in it for me?”

-Your prospects should understand that as a coach you’re not going to “fix” them, but you will help them navigate toward a more engaged, successful and satisfying future.
+Your prospects should understand that as a coach you’re not going to “fix” them.
+That’s not your job.
+You’re also not going to make them dependent on you.
+Instead, you’ll be moving them toward self-reliance while helping them navigate toward a more engaged, successful and satisfying future.

 What’s holding prospects back from contacting you?
 After all, doesn’t everyone want the promise of a better future?